brotkrueml/schema/Documentation/Developer/Index.rst

 Target group: **Developers**

-The structured data can be defined in two ways:
+The structured data can be generated in two ways:

 * using the :ref:`API <api>`
 * with :ref:`view helpers <view-helpers>` in Fluid templates